nubenetes/awesome-kubernetes/docs/monitoring.md

 - [github.com/open-telemetry/opentelemetry-operator](https://github.com/open-telemetry/opentelemetry-operator)
 - [medium.com/@magstherdev: OpenTelemetry Operator](https://medium.com/@magstherdev/opentelemetry-operator-d3d407354cbf) This post aims to demonstrate how you can implement traces in your application without any code changes by using the OpenTelemetry Operator.
+- [thenewstack.io: OpenTelemetry Gaining Traction from Companies and Vendors](https://thenewstack.io/opentelemetry-gaining-traction-from-companies-and-vendors/) Elastic and OpenTelemetry will merge standards as more companies embrace OpenTelemetry to improve user experience and cut costs.

 <center>
 [![Jaeger UI](images/jaeger_ui.png)](https://www.jaegertracing.io/)